CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 This section shows how "manufacturing" (i.e., "training") information is provided relative to the model described by an ML-BOM.

-In short, this is accomplished utilizing objects which are part of the [CycloneDX Manufacturing Bill-of-Materials (or MBOM)](https://cyclonedx.org/capabilities/mbom/) to describe the frameworks, systems, platforms and libraries used to train the model against a detailed workflow-task description.
+In short, this is accomplished by using objects from the [CycloneDX Manufacturing Bill-of-Materials (or MBOM)](https://cyclonedx.org/capabilities/mbom/) to describe the frameworks, systems, platforms, and libraries used to train the model against a detailed workflow-task description.

 > **Note**: The "manufacturing" information may be included within the ML-BOM itself or provided as a separate MBOM and cross-linked to each other using the CycloneDX `BOMLink` (see [BOM-Link](https://cyclonedx.org/capabilities/bomlink/) documentation).